 A good profit margin falls between 5% and 10%, according to Brex, a financial services company.
 That said, good profit margins vary widely by industry, with some sectors, such as alcohol and food service, netting comparatively high margins.

-The truth is, coming up with a target profit margin is a highly personalized process that must account for your business’s various characteristics and operating costs.
-To help you find our what is a good profit margin or the average profit margin for your industry and location, read on as we walk you through the process from end-to-end.
+However, coming up with a target profit margin is a highly personalized process that must account for your business’s various characteristics and operating costs.
+Let’s go through the process to determine what a good profit margin is and explore small business profit margins by industry.

-On the other end of the spectrum are industries such as dental care, car rental services, and tax and accounting services which consistently run net margins over 20 percent.
-Even if your business finds itself within one of these industries, it still isn’t a good idea to assume that you can secure such astronomical margins.
+On the other end of the spectrum are industries such as dental care, car rental services and tax and accounting services, which consistently run net margins of more than 20%.

 - Labor costs